Call of Duty: Finest Hour: Plot

 Rather than following a singular campaign, Finest Hour features three smaller campaigns that cover different fronts of the Second World War.
-The first, taking place in the Eastern front, covers much of the battle of Stalingrad and the following Russian counterattack into Germany.
-The North African campaign follows British soldiers sabotaging and sapping German forces, whilst the Western Front campaign follows American soldiers fighting through Western Europe in an attempt to reach Germany.
+The first, taking place in the Eastern front, covers much of the battle of Stalingrad and the following Russian counterattack.
+The North African campaign follows British soldiers sabotaging and sapping German forces in Tunisia, whilst the Western Front campaign follows American soldiers fighting through Western Europe in an attempt to reach further into Germany.

 Eastern front

 In the Soviet campaign, the player first controls Private Aleksandr Sokolov.
-Sokolov participates in The Battle of Stalingrad following Sergeant Oleg Puskov.
+Sokolov participates in the Battle of Stalingrad following Sergeant Oleg Puskov.
 The sergeant is eventually killed by a sniper, sacrificing himself to save Sokolov.
 A female Soviet sniper, named Tanya Pavelovna appears and shoots the German sniper, then sends Sokolov on a mission to liberate Mamayev Kurgan hill.
 After the mission is completed, Sokolov becomes Pavelovna's spotter as the two work to harass the Germans.
 Pavelovna and Sokolov navigate through the sewers to help defend a tractor factory to ensure the safety of a T-34, supervised by Major Nikolai Badanov.
 In the tank, the major fights his way to General Belov's headquarters.
 Nikolai has orders from Belov to deliver a radio to a spotter team at the train station in order to coordinate a Katyusha rocket barrage on German armor.
 Afterward, Badanov is involved in the Soviet assault on a German airfield at Tatsinskaya, codenamed Operation Little Saturn.
 Nikolai and other T-34s proceed to the airstrip to destroy German aircraft.
 Upon destroying the airfield they meet up with more Soviets to assault the German headquarter's air traffic control.